Tim's Bloglet

 A particularly fascinating Supreme Court dispatch about from the incomparable Dahlia Lithwick.
 I would have thought the argument would have been that smoke entering the non-smoking section was an accident.
 That's definitely exterior to the passenger, and it should be unexpected; clearly the poor man who died didn't expect it.
 The fact that it's an accident that happens regularly, and doesn't kill most people shouldn't matter.
 The evil stewardess is a distraction.
 I love the hypothetical about coffee throwing stewardesses.
 But you can't trick me into becoming a lawyer this easily; I know that they have to write papers on a deadline.
-Sometimes I think that maybe they'd be easier papers to write than say, essays on Pride and Prejudice, but still, it would be writing papers for a living.
+Sometimes I think that maybe they'd be easier papers to write than say, essays on Pride and Prejudice, but still, it would be writing papers for a living. _

 respond?

-Thursday 13 November 2003
+08:56:26 AM, Thursday 13 November 2003

 -